ojacceb/syslib2023/3-7AprilNotes.md

 1. need to create new VM (ours doens't have enough ram) and configure HTTP traffic. (follow instructions in manual from previous lesson and on the google vm page.
 1. created a new firewall rule (not policy) following the specifications in the manual and the prompts on the google cloud site.

+## Problem -- I got Koha installed, however, I wasn't able to complete all the tasks in one sitting.
+I returned later to log in and complete the assignment and it said my password was incorrect!

+## Second problem - I can't have both VM instances open at the same time...